-I go home and I google ADHD and autism and anything I can think of to try to explain his behaviour.
-He doesn’t meet enough of the diagnostic criteria.
-And they all say that you can’t diagnose a child with any of these within 6-8 weeks of major life transition, for example:
+I go home and I google anything I can think of to try to explain his behaviour.
+But they all say that you can’t diagnose a child with any of these within 6-8 weeks of major life transition, for example:

 - changing schools – TICK!

 - moving house (or countries) – TICK!
 TICK!

 - having a significant relative die – TICK!

 That’s because the normal initial adjustment period for humans after trauma or significant change is 6-8 weeks.

 This week, we’ve hit 2 months back in Tanzania and – what do you know?! – I’ve noticed myself saying things to Arthur like, ‘Hmm, it’s been about a week since you had to restrain Elliot in a bear hug to keep him from hurting me,’ or ‘Actually, the boys played pretty nicely together this afternoon,’ or, ‘Callum was so excited to show Anna his dolls when she arrived this morning.’
 And I also say things like, ‘I had enough energy to get together an activity this afternoon – we made a jellyfish in an ocean bottle.’

 The whole family temperature comes down.
 The boys are a bit more cooperative and independent; I have a bit more to give them.
 And both those things have a flow on effect of pleasantness, where we just have something more like ‘normal family’ level of conflict rather than being completely in crisis.